RNAdetective/AIDD/README.md

 * Variant Calling is used to find evidence of RNA editing and predict the impact effects of those variants.
 * Gene enrichment analysis is to highlight pathways affected by variants.

+___

+#### **AIDDv2.0.0 now allows for**

+* options of aligners, assemblers, and DE tools.
+* defining your own directories as well as setup scripts for instance setup.
+* analysis of mouse data and more human reference set options.
+* analysis of scRNA-seq, miRNAseq, and lcRNAseq in addition to bulk RNAseq.
+* normalization of editing sites, multivariate analysis and demension reduction as well as ANOVA and correlation analysis of the excitome.

+___

 ## Getting Started

-These are the directions to download the premade AIDD virtualbox or to create a new vm image with biolinux8 and how to use the script to update, download and install all necessary tools for AIDD to run the RNAseq computational pipeline for transcriptome diversity discovery.
-We will soon add the ability to use docker.
+These are the directions to download the premade AIDD virtualbox or to create a new vm image with ubuntu 18 and how to use the script to update, download and install all necessary tools for AIDD to run the RNAseq computational pipeline for transcriptome diversity discovery.

 ### Prerequisites